 Mostly, this is a blow-by-blow of the mission, condensing eight days in space to less than 80 minutes of screen time.
 Restricted to existing footage plus some explanatory graphics, the filmmakers manage to explore all facets of a mission that mostly ran like clockwork — and while you wouldn’t be in the theater if you didn’t know how it ends, they manage to throw in enough small surprises and inventive touches to keep a familiar story from flagging.

 The Lunar Module’s landing on the moon, which came as fuel levels were getting dangerously low, is captured in footage from a single camera aimed out the window plus three readouts from the instrument panel; a far cry from the high-tech splendor that Chazelle brings to his film’s signature scene, it still manages to be terrifically suspenseful.

 Composer Matt Morton and sound designer Eric Milano are particular MVPs in this undertaking, though the sonic palette also gets a fun tweak when Miller and his team feature some of the songs that were on cassette tapes made for the Apollo 11 astronauts.
 Most notable is “Mother Country,” a stirring anthem from former Kingston Trio member John Stewart that plays during the re-entry scenes.
 (Of course, the song does undergo some judicious editing — removing the lines where the main character dies, for instance.)

-In a restroom after a screening, one twentysomething patron complained, “There’s no hook.
+In a restroom after a screening at the Sundance Film Festival, one twentysomething patron complained, “There’s no hook.
 Everything went smoothly.”
 The second half of that statement is true, more or less, but we’ll beg to differ on the first part.
 Men landed on the moon, walked on the moon and came home safely almost 50 years ago, and that gives “Apollo 11” a pretty damn big hook.